KI3P/KI3P.github.io/_posts/2023-12-23-vswr_and_power_meter.md

 # Pico micropython code

+The microcontroller samples the voltages produced by the power detector stages and does the math for converting them to equivalent powers, and calculating the SWR.
+I measure the voltage in two ways: the peak voltage observed during the measurement window and the RMS voltage.
+The peak voltage is relevant for regulatory reasons: the Peak Emitted Power (PEP) of the station is limited by law.
+The RMS voltage measurement might be useful to know too - I measure it because I can, not because I have a particular reason for doing so.

 The Pico is configured to run micropython.
 This is the code running on it.
+The external `ssd1306` library I used was [this one](https://github.com/stlehmann/micropython-ssd1306).
+The other libraries are part of standard micropython.

 ```python
 import machine